 In order for our brains to stay well oiled, we need to provide our bodies with useful nutrients.
 Start with whole grains, which supply the slow-release energy to keep you going throughout the day, physically and mentally.
 And, lots of other foods are associated specifically with improved memory and brain function.

-Luckily, for the most part, brain exercises are fun and don’t require a massage afterwards.
-Low impact activities like crosswords, puzzles (sudoku!), or even reading keeps the brain’s stamina up, just like a treadmill or stationery bike might.
+Luckily, for the most part, brain exercises are fun and don’t require a massage afterward.
+Low impact activities like crosswords, puzzles (sudoku!), or even reading keeps the brain’s stamina up, just like a treadmill or stationary bike might.
 Learning new skills, like how to play a musical instrument, is also good.

 As with our well-being in general, a healthy brain requires a healthy lifestyle, mindful of our minds.
 Just like our physical bodies need to be nourished and exercised, so does our mind.
 It’s no new mystery diagnosis: A little less T.V., a little less Facebook, and a little more activity and you’ll feel the difference.

 Physical exercise does the brain good as well.
 As does water.
 As does sleep.